Becoming one of the country’s most vital civic organizations.

 Our work has connected us to collaborators and citizen partners from coast to coast.
 We’ve worked on CitizenFest conferences in Memphis, Joy of Voting projects in Miami, and Civic Saturdays in Maine.
 But ultimately, we recognized that the work of building stronger civic culture was most effective when led by trusted members of local communities who felt called to spark a renewed sense of democratic spirit in their hometowns.
 We call these people civic catalysts, and they are at the heart of our work.

-We have now trained over 120 people and counting in our Civic Saturday Fellowship program.
-The sixth cohort of our Youth Collaboratory will start up with a new group of high schoolers in 2022.
+Every year we add to the hundreds of people who have trained with us in our Civic Saturday Fellowship program.
+Our Youth Collaboratory welcomes two cohorts of high schoolers each year.
 We’ve held over 30 National Civic Collaboratory meetings that have spurred hundreds of collaborations between civic innovators.
 Our newest initiatives – Citizen Refined and Local Civic Collaboratories – are beginning to spread through community foundations, YMCAs, schools, and other local organizations.

 Propelled by spirit and driven by justice

 In the face of incredible challenges facing our communities and our country, the need to continue building strong civic culture feels as urgent as ever.
 So what comes next for CU?

 We will continue to seek out Americans of all stripes — to help create a new narrative that can take hold in communities and spur action by sparking new civic embers person by person, community by community.
 For the civic catalysts in our program communities, we are developing new ways to deepen and strengthen relationships, resources, and knowledge sharing to build these networks.
 We are growing our partnerships and collaborations with organizations nationwide.